celestemccall/JavaScript_Variables/README.md

 5. Declare a variable named `inStock` using the `let` keyword, and assign it the value `false` (boolean)
 6. Declare a variable named `selectedSize` using the `let` keyword, and assign it the value `"M"` (string)

-## Exercise 5: Declaring and Assigning Values to Variables x3
+## Exercise 5: Declaring and Assigning Values to Variables x3 ## DONE

 Steps are to be completed in the `app.js` file.